Last Updated on Samuel Franklinby

 Like every dwarf in Deep Rock Galactic there are a number of engineer tips that can take you from average to unstoppable once you understand how to best utilise your weapons and abilities.
 Making smart choices of when to engage and when to hold back while thinking ahead is central to the engineer playstyle which is empowered further with the best Deep Rock Galactic perks.

 - Utilising platforms underneath minerals is important for scouts as noted above but equally useful for the gunner zip line.
 It’s rare that you’ll want to solely use platforms to reach these locations so either get Bosco to mine them in single player or combine your utility equipment with an ally.
-While there are some advanced tactics with platform jumping where you jump off a platform and quickly place another in front of you these are best practiced heavily first.
+While there are some advanced tactics with platform jumping where you jump off a platform and quickly place another in front of you this technique should be practiced heavily before used regularly.

 - Always have your turret online doing something be it defending a flank, retreat path or location to maximise your damage output.
 With a short time to build and summon to your location it can even be used aggressively with some experience of typical combat situations.
 It’s also a great friend to watch your back when digging as any attacks will alert you to the presence of an enemy.